-Washington Post
+Ruth Bader Ginsburg, Supreme Court justice and legal pioneer for gender equality, dies at 87

 A prolific dissent writer

 Justice Ginsburg’s lot was to serve on a court with a majority more conservative than she was.
 As a result, she became much more known for her dissents than her majority opinions.
-More-moderate justices such as Sandra Day O’Connor, whom Justice Ginsburg greatly admired, and Anthony M. Kennedy often were the ones who wrote when the court was ideologically divided.
+More-moderate justices such as Sandra Day O’Connor, whom Justice Ginsburg greatly admired, and Kennedy often were the ones who wrote when the court was ideologically divided.

 Justice Ginsburg wrote a powerful dissent in one of the pivotal cases in her time on the court — Bush v.
 Gore — which resulted in George W. Bush’s win in the 2000 election.
 The majority criticized and then shut down a recount by Florida officials, which she would have allowed to continue.